-Given the fact that humans have ample exposures to these ubiquitous organisms everywhere from home to the workplace, chances of health hazards are no less than extreme.
-In fact, the side effects of co-habiting with this mold can be quite long-term and dangerous for the patients while a healthy person may suffer from irregular cold infections by inhaling this airborne pathogen.
+Given the fact that humans are exposed to these ubiquitous organisms everywhere from their home to their workplace, the threat of Mucor to human health is ever-present.
+In fact, the effects of co-habiting with this mold can be deadly for individuals already suffering from disease.
+Even healthy people may suffer from irregular cold infections by inhaling these airborne pathogens.

 What is Mucor infection?